 Pizzeria Gepetto – located right next to El Gordo, this is a classic old school pizza joint serving up delicous pastas and pizzas (with Gluten Free options).
 Their Funghi was definitely a favourite of mine.

-Nora Gray – on my to try list.
-I’ve only heard incredible things about this sweet street front restaurant serving up classic Italian fare.
+Nora Gray – I’ve only heard incredible things about this sweet street front restaurant serving up classic Italian fare.

 Things to do